microsoft/azure-spring-boot/azure-spring-boot-samples/azure-cloud-foundry-service-sample/README.md

 cf create-service azure-storage standard azure-storage-service -c ./azure-storage.json
 ```

-# DocumentDB
+# cosmosdb
-To create the service instance, you'll need to create a JSON file (ex. azure-documentdb.json)
+To create the service instance, you'll need to create a JSON file (ex. azure-cosmosdb.json)
 with the configuration details for your service instance.
 Specify your existing resource group name for RESOURCE_GROUP_NAME, then a new
 value for DOCDB_ACCOUNT_NAME and DOCDB_NAME, and your Azure location (ex. "centralus") for LOCATION